 Remove old bundles every week

 Metadata information, artwork (posters, banners, art, etc.), and similar data are stored in “bundle” packages.
-When a media item is removed from the library, the bundles aren’t automatically removed so that the item can be easily restored if desired.
+When a media item is removed from the library, the bundles retained temporarily by default so that the item can be easily restored if desired.
 This task removes the bundle packages associated with items no longer in your library.

 Remove old cache files every week

 When the image processor inside the Plex Media Server processes images (e.g. to resize them), a cached version of the transformed file is kept around for quick access later.
 This task cleans up files which were created over a month ago.

 Refresh local metadata every three days

 If you add a new local subtitle or cover art file, the local media agent will pick this up and insert it into the library.
 This usually happens on-the-fly if the server has detected a change in the directory time.
 However, it adds a second or two when choosing an item in your library before it appears, so doing it at night ensures things are speedy during the day.